PaPJoIN/unsupervised-learning-customer-segmentation/README.md

         Age: Derived from date of birth
 * Visualised and scaled the newly created features.
 * Used the **Elbow method & Silhouette score** to select the optimal number of clusters.
-* Performed **K-means & Agglomerative(Hierarchical) clustering** to cross-check model robustness & findings.
+* Performed **K-means & Agglomerative (Hierarchical) clustering** to cross-check model robustness & findings.
-* Utilised dimentionality reduction techniques (**PCA, tSNE**) to generate intuitive output visualisations for both approaches.
+* Utilised dimentionality reduction techniques (**PCA, t-SNE**) to generate intuitive output visualisations for both approaches.
 * Summarised and reported the extracted insights.

 ## 🟩 Tools